 Healthy Active Learning

 Healthy Active Learning is a joint government initiative between Sport NZ and the Ministries of Health and Education to improve the wellbeing of tamariki and rangatahi through healthy eating and drinking and quality physical activity.
-Part of the Child and Youth Wellbeing Strategy, Healthy Active Learning is supported by a Government investment of $47.6m between 2020-2024.
+Part of the Child and Youth Wellbeing Strategy, Healthy Active Learning is supported by Government investment from 2020 through to 2028.

 Our work in Counties Manukau

-CLM Community Sport is a partner with Sport New Zealand and employs the Healthy Active Learning Advisory workforce to work with 40 primary and intermediate schools in phase one in the Counties Manukau region.
+CLM Community Sport is a partner with Sport New Zealand and employs the Healthy Active Learning Advisory workforce to work with 60 primary and intermediate schools across the Counties Manukau region.

 Our Healthy Active Learning team